Home » Our Courses » International Baccalaureate » Preparatory IB Course

 England’s first IB World School: Our experience reflects our academic resources, including modern teaching spaces, well-equipped science laboratories and a state-of-the-art design studio

 Flexible course entry: You can start our Pre-IB course in September, January or April.
-September starters can utilise our full academic offering and achieve the Pearson Edexcel IGCSE in English Language upon completion of the course

 Pre-IB methodology: Our Pre-IB course links in with the qualities and attributes of the IB learner profile which encourages learners to become balanced, caring, communicators, inquirers, knowledgeable, open minded, principled, risk-takers, reflective and thinkers